ParaCoToUl/noarr-pipelines/bindings/README.md

-# Bindings to R and python (demo)
+# Bindings to R and Python

-This folder gives an example how to create bindings to R and python with a code containing noarr-structures and noarr-pipelines.
+This folder gives an example how to create bindings to R and Python with a code containing noarr-structures and noarr-pipelines.

-This allows us to accelerate algorithms written in R and python with C++ and CUDA (which then helps us to efficiently utilize both CPU and GPU processing power).
+This allows us to accelerate algorithms written in R and Python with C++ and CUDA (which then helps us to efficiently utilize both CPU and GPU processing power).

 The binding is performed by the following steps:

 - Creation of a shared dynamic library from C++ or CUDA code
-- Dynamic load of the library into R or python
+- Dynamic load of the library into R or Python
 - Call to an exported function (in C++ marked by `extern "C"`, or `extern "C" __declspec(dllexport)` on Windows)

-The steps will be explained in detail in the following two sections (all examples are taken from [matrix_multiply.cu](matrix_multiply.cu) for C++/CUDA, from [matrix_multiply.R](matrix_multiply.R) for R , and from [matrix_multiply.py](matrix_multiply.py) for python):
+The steps will be explained in detail in the following two sections (all examples are taken from [matrix_multiply.cu](matrix_multiply.cu) for C++/CUDA, from [matrix_multiply.R](matrix_multiply.R) for R , and from [matrix_multiply.py](matrix_multiply.py) for Python):

 ## Creating the dynamic library